JSDevCode/report-json-server/README.md

 The purpose of this technical report is to demonstrate how to:

-- Set up JSON-server in a project.
+- Set up JSON-server in a project
 - Create a `db.json` with example data
-- Make HTTP requests (GET, POST, PUT, DELETE) to a mock API
+- Make HTTP requests (GET, POST) to a mock API
-- Serve as a reference for testing frontend applications, learning REST, and experimenting with API routes.
+- Serve as a reference for learning how to use JSON-server with REST

 ## Prerequisites